For founders, picking a payroll system, and knowing how to compare the options, presents an important decision that will matter a lot over time.

 Kruze Consulting has helped hundreds of startups set up their first payroll, so we’ve advised many founders on how to compare the two payroll systems we recommend most for early-stage companies: Gusto and Rippling.

 Read on to get the details on how Gusto vs. Rippling compare, but the tldr; is that we are currently recommending Rippling to more companies than Gusto.
-We still love Gusto, but Rippling has comparable pricing plus several critical features that put it over the top.
+We still like Gusto, but Rippling has comparable pricing plus several critical features that put it over the top.
+Plus, Rippling customer service has been much, much stronger since the beginning of 2022, making it a better choice for founders who don’t want to waste a lot of time on hold or going back and forth via customer service tickets to solve employee payroll issues.

 Startup founders have their own set of needs and priorities when it comes to choosing a payroll system.
 Here’s a breakdown of what we’ve seen matter most for our clients: